-We will be offering two different pre-conference sessions to occur FRIDAY, October 8, 2021 from 9:00-12:00pm.
-Both will occur simultaneously, so you may only attend one.
+We will be offering one pre-conference session to occur FRIDAY, October 8, 2021 from 9:00-12:00pm.

 Questions?
 Email us!

 Pre-conference workshop: Habits and Tools of Systems Change & Sustainable Peacebuilding

 Join the UW-Milwaukee Institute for Systems Change & Peacebuilding to explore how to apply tools and habits of systems-thinking across three phases of the sustainable peacebuilding program cycle to engage with complexity, build community, and transform conflict.

 Participants will learn how these tools can 1) strengthen relationships & networks that can foster collective action, 2) transform observations into narratives of current situations & visualize future scenarios, and 3) resolve trade-offs & align interests toward shared vision and direction.

 Students and alumni from the Master of Sustainable Peacebuilding will present case examples from local Milwaukee systems, and work with small groups to apply systems tools to participants’ own contexts.